-Employees will not be advanced vacation leave.
-Any leave taken in excess of the accrued balance will be charged to compensatory time if available.
+Employees will not be on advanced vacation leave.
+Any leave taken more than the accrued balance will be charged to compensatory time if available.
 If insufficient compensatory time exists, the employee will be placed on Leave Without Pay.
 See the guidelines on LWOP.